jBernz/air-challenge/README.md

 # Justin's Air Fullstack Challenge

-This is a full-stack TypeScript application demonstrating the integration of Express.js backend with Next.js frontend, featuring REST API and WebSocket communication.
+This is a full-stack TypeScript application allowing for the creation, deletion, and movement of nested boards.

 ## Development